verlok/responsive-images-automator/README.md

 - Open extracted data (`/data/{pageName}-extracted.csv`) in Excel
 - Save it temporarily in Excel format with file name (`/data/{pageName}-temp.xls`)
-- Copy and paste the calculated columns from `./wizardry/magic-formulas.xlsx`, sheets `Listing Page Formulas` for listing pages (2x capping) and `Details Page Formulas` for details pages (no capping).
+- Copy and paste the calculated columns from `./wizardry/magic-formulas.xlsx`, sheets `Capped Images Formulas` for 2x capping and `Uncapped Images Formulas` for uncapped images.

 ### DEFINE INTRINSIC WIDTHS